BlocksRocks/lua_linear_algebra/readme.md

 # Lua Linear Algebra Library
+## By Jeffrey Skinner

-Comes with really handy tools for basic Linear Algebra.
-Vector library is completely general, and mat.lua assumes square matrices.
-I am kinda proud of this.
-Enjoy.
+Comes with some handy tools for basic Linear Algebra.

+## Notes:
 * You need to know Linear Algebra

-## すごい
+* Each module is associated with it's return type (vec.lua usually returns vectors)
+* General use vector library
+* mat.lua assumes square matrices

+Enjoy